-ORDERED that Respondents shall pay to the Commissioner, by cashier's or certified check made payable to the "Commissioner of Financial Regulation," the amount of FOUR THOUSAND DOLLARS (\$4,000) within fifteen (15) days from the date of this Final Order; and it is further
+ORDERED that Respondent shall pay to the Commissioner, by cashier's or certified check made payable to the "Commissioner of Financial Regulation," the amount of \$4,000.00 within 15 days from the date of this Final Order; and it is further

-ORDERED that, pursuant to CL § 14-1907(b), all loan modification agreements which Respondents entered into with Maryland consumers described herein, are void and unenforceable as contrary to the public policy of the State of Maryland; and it is further
+ORDERED that, pursuant to CL § 14-1907(b), any other loan modification agreements which Respondent entered into with Maryland consumers, are void and unenforceable as contrary to the public policy of the State of Maryland; and it is further

-ORDERED that, pursuant to CL §§ 14-1902, 14-1907, and 14-1912, and RP § 7-319.1(c), Respondents shall pay restitution to Consumers A whom Respondents entered into a loan modification agreement; and that as Respondents' activities constituted willful noncompliance with the MCSBA, pursuant to CL § 14-1912(a) Respondents shall pay to Consumer A, with whom the Respondents had entered into a loan modification agreement, an amount equal to FIVE THOUSAND NINE HUNDRED AND SEVENTY DOLLARS (\$5,970.00), which is equal to three times the amount collected from this consumer, and it is further
+ORDERED that, pursuant to CL §§ 14-1902, 14-1907, and 14-1912, and RP § 7-319.1(c), Respondent shall pay restitution to the Consumer; and that as Respondent's activities constituted willful noncompliance with the MCSBA, pursuant to CL § 14-1912(a) Respondent shall pay to the Consumer, with whom the Respondent had entered into a loan modification agreement, an amount equal to §4,500.00, which is equal to three times the amount collected from the Consumer, and it is further payment by mailing to the Consumer a check in the amount specified above via U.S. First Class Mail at the most recent address of the Consumer known to the Respondent.
+If the mailing of the payment is returned as undeliverable by the U.S. Postal Service, Respondent shall promptly notify the

-ORDERED that Respondents shall pay the required monetary award pursuant to CL § 14-1912(a) to Consumer A within 30 days of this Final Order being signed.
-Respondents shall make payment by mailing to Consumer A a check in the amount specified above via U.S. First Class Mail at the most recent address of Consumer A known to the Respondents.
-If the mailing of the payment is returned as undeliverable by the U.S. Postal Service, Respondents shall promptly notify the Commissioner in writing for further instruction as to the means of the making of said payment.
-Upon the making of the required payment, the Respondents shall furnish evidence of having made the payment to the Commissioner within sixty (60) days of this

-Final Order being signed, which evidence shall consist of a copy of the front and back of the cancelled check for each payment; and it is further
+ORDERED that Respondent shall pay the required monetary award pursuant to CL § 14- the making of the required payment, the Respondent shall furnish evidence of having made the payment to the Commissioner within 60 days of this Final Order being signed, which evidence shall consist of a copy of the front and back of the cancelled check for each payment; and it is further